Bird ID Basics 2025 Course Participant Page

 Optional: This short video (8min) is also a great introduction to Habitat as an essential key to Bird ID.

 Now it’s time to dive in to the Field Assignments and Study Challenges which will help you get acquainted with your local habitats along with the birds you’ll find there!
-Remember, these are designed to be completed generally in order (alternating back and forth between Field Assignments and Study Challenges) but you don’t have to complete all of them.
+Remember, these are designed to be completed generally in order but you don’t have to complete all of them.

 -